jzlianglu/pykaldi2/bin/README.md

    Sequence training for LSTM acoustic model with on-the-fly alignment generation.
 However, from our results, this apporach does not outperform train\_se.py

+4. train\_chain.py

+    A lattice-free MMI (LFMMI) training script for a LSTM based acoustic model.
+This is only the beta version, and it does not work better than the lattice-based apporach in the toolkit yet.
+We need to develop a new dataloader that prepare minibatches suitable for LFMMI.

+## Transformer-based acoustic model

-4. train\_transformer\_ce.py
+1. train\_transformer\_ce.py

    Cross-entropy training for a transformer-based acoustic model.

-5. train\_transformer\_se.py
+2. train\_transformer\_se.py

    Sequence training for transformer-based acoustic model with fixed alignments.

+## Lattice generation and decoding

-6. latgen.py
+1. latgen.py

    The script that can do lattice generation.

-7. dump\_loglikes.py
+2. dump\_loglikes.py

    The script that dumps log-likelihoods for scroing.

-8. train\_chain.py

-   A lattice-free MMI (LFMMI) training script for a LSTM based acoustic model.
-This is only the beta version, and it does not work better than the lattice-based apporach in the toolkit yet.
-We need to develop a new dataloader that prepare minibatches suitable for LFMMI.

 ## Reference